-Description: (Formerly numbered Music History M6B.)
-(Same as Ethnomusicology M6B and Music M6B.)
+Description: (Same as Ethnomusicology M6B and Music M6B.)
 Laboratory, four hours.
 Preparation: placement examination.
 Enforced requisite: course M6A with grade of C- or better.
 Introduction to musicianship through in-depth exploration of basic common musical elements and training in aural recognition, sight singing, dictation, and keyboard skills.
 Focus on topics such as tonal and modal harmony, rhythm, improvisation, composition, notation, and ear training to prepare students for later theory courses, participation in music ensembles, advanced study in music, and professional careers.
 Letter grading.

 Bruinwalk is an entirely Daily Bruin-run service brought to you for free.
 We hate

 annoying ads just as much as you do,

 but they help keep our lights on.
 We promise to keep our ads as relevant for you as possible, so